mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 So one of the things that strike me, where, when you said, well, you have all seniors at Netflix, right?
 So, and there comes a different set of challenges.
 Can you go into that a little bit?
 What are the challenges?
-If you have like many senior developers and, you know, you said also, well, global, you have different levels.
+If you have like mainy senior developers and, you know, you said also, well, at Google, you have different levels.
 I still imagine even Netflix, if you have like senior developers, they will be like the senior and then they will be the senior senior, like maybe it's the principal or the staff engineer or whatnot.
 Right.
 So you might have their a levels as well, or was it like really, if you're senior year equal altogether.

-**Ben:** [00:19:46] So at Netflix, everything was equal. everybody's sr. to the point where it's almost an internal joke about how everybody was senior, this senior, that, and.
+**Ben:** [00:19:46] So at Netflix, everything was equal. everybody's senior. to the point where it's almost an internal joke about how everybody was senior, this senior, that, and.
 There are people that fall into like tech leadership roles, but like, so on the, on the upside, all of the people that are senior very